Skip to main content

 What is a butterfly garden?

-Most zones are able to grow butterfly gardens in the warmer months.
-The key focus instead should be what butterflies frequent your area.
+Most zones can accommodate butterfly gardens in the warmer months.
+Your key focus should be what butterflies frequent your area.
 Like most animals, their migration patterns and habitats can change from region to region.
 Butterflies in the southern hemisphere may not be located in the northern hemisphere (and vice versa), so it’s always a good idea to research the types that frequent your area in order to plant the best butterfly garden you possibly can.

-A good way to do this is to visit other local butterfly gardens—if you know of any—or purchase butterfly field guides.
-Both sources will be able to tell you about what butterflies live in the area and what types of plants and food they prefer.
+A good way to do this is to visit other local butterfly gardens — if you know of any — or purchase butterfly field guides.
+Both sources will let you know which butterflies live in the area and what types of plants and food they prefer.

 What plants are good for butterfly gardens?